cambridge-ceu/csd3/applications/pspp.md

 In `Makefile`, we replace `makeinfo` with `makeinfo --force --no-validate`,

-The binaries thus produced can be merged into GNU binary build:
+The binaries thus produced can be merged into GNU binary build (with errors from GLIB_CXX on its own):

 <https://benpfaff.org/~blp/pspp-master/20230624103130/x86_64/pspp-2.0.0-pre1ge32bec-x86_64-build20230624103419.tar.gz>

-We proceed with `module load pspp/2.0.0-pre1ge32bec`.
+We proceed with `module load ceuadmin/pspp/2.0.0-pre1ge32bec`.

 ## Other approaches